WordPress-Phoenix/wordpress-development-toolkit/docs/best-practices-asset-management.md

 #### Always register assets globally

 Never scope a script registration inside `is_admin()` or another check to prevent registration collision.
+Only scope enqueues.

 #### Store the string used to register/enqueue an asset in a static class variable or PHP constant